 Pushing through a perception-action disconnection when you are flipping through the air isn’t tough.
 It’s dumb.
 It risks serious injury.
 And regardless of what the bros say, you can’t just snap your fingers or “calm down” to re-establish that connection.

-This whole discourse raises a larger and more important issue.
+This whole discourse raises a larger and more important issue, one that I tackle in Do Hard Things.
 As a society, we have a misunderstanding of what toughness is.
 It is NOT gritting your teeth, pushing through everything.
 It’s not your middle school football coach screaming at you.
 It’s having the space to choose, despite mounting pressure, stress, and fatigue.
 Toughness is in the decision.

 And sometimes that decision is to “quit.”
 Take the sport of free diving.
 On one breath you dive down as far as you can go, trying to reach a record or claim a win for the deepest dive.
 But, reaching the record is only half the journey, you also have to make it back to the surface without blacking out.
 In free diving, toughness is being self-aware to turn around, even if the record is within sight, because you are keenly aware that you have just enough air to make it to the surface.
 Being a fool is pressing forward for the “record” only to risk your life and blacking out, which would disqualify you from the record anyways.

 Toughness is about being able to make that decision.
 Sometimes it is to persist, other times it is to quit.

 When it comes to Biles decision to not compete, she displayed real toughness.
 For someone who has won a national title while having broken toes, won a world championship while having kidney stones, who was abused in her own sport, fought her sports governing body, and put US gymnastics on her back to carry them to new heights, there should be no doubt she wanted to help her teammates capture Olympic Gold.
 She waited five years for another shot to do so.